Best Underlay for LVT and Vinyl Flooring

 Foam Underlay

-Foam underlays are a versatile option that boasts several pros:
+Foam underlays are a versatile option that boasts several pros.
+Make sure to use foam underlays specifically manufactured for LVT/vinyl, as carpet foams are unsuitable:

 • Cushioning – Foam underlays offer various levels of cushioning due to their multiple thickness options, which is primarily where the soft feeling comes from.
 In bedrooms, living rooms, or other areas of comfort, foam underlays do well.
 Best paired with flooring that is otherwise lacking in comfort like vinyl or LVT flooring.